GhanaNauticalnfo/ditest/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Main Branches

+main - Production-ready code that deploys to the production environment at snapper.ghananautical.info develop - Integration branch for ongoing development, deploys to the test environment at snapper-test.ghananautical.info

+Feature Branches

+feature/* - For new features (e.g., feature/login-page, feature/map-integration)
+bugfix/* - For bug fixes (e.g., bugfix/navbar-alignment, bugfix/api-timeout)

+Workflow

+Development Work

+Create a new feature or bugfix branch from develop Work on your changes locally
+Push to your feature/bugfix branch
+Automatic deployment to test environment occurs

+Integration

+When feature is complete, create a Pull Request to merge into develop Review, test, and approve the PR
+Merge into develop
+Automatic deployment to test environment occurs

+Release

+When develop is stable and ready for production
+Create a Pull Request to merge develop into main
+Final review and testing
+Merge into main
+Automatic deployment to production environment occurs